mitchellbutler/mitchellbutler-site-public/README.md

 # [mitchellbutler.com](https://mitchellbutler.com)

-This is a public copy of the code that I use to deploy my [personal website](https://mitchellbutler.com).
-The site is built on Gatsby, and uses plugins to aggregate data from my social media profiles.
+This is a public copy of the Gatsby project that I use to deploy my [personal website](https://mitchellbutler.com).
+The site uses plugins to aggregate data from my social media profiles.

 I'm publishing it here because I think it serves as a good example for some of the techniques I've used in Gatsby: